Pam Postema: MLB career

 Although often considered a prospect for major league umpiring, Pam Postema never received the call until in 1988, when Baseball Commissioner Bart Giamatti offered her a contract to officiate at the MLB level during spring training.
 In 1987, Giamatti also offered her a chance to umpire at the "Hall of Fame Game" between the New York Yankees and the Atlanta Braves.
 Both opportunities looked promising, and she hoped to gain a contract into the major league.
 Unfortunately, Giamatti died soon thereafter, and Postema never again got the chance to umpire in the major leagues.
 In 1989, the Triple-A Alliance cancelled Postema's contract after 13 years of well-regarded experience in the minor leagues.
 She then filed a sex-discrimination lawsuit at the federal level.
 She stated, "I believe I belong in the major leagues.
 If it weren't for the fact that I'm a woman, I would be there right now."

 After baseball

 In 1992, Postema published a book entitled You've Gotta Have Balls to Make It In This League.
 Following her umpiring career, she worked as a trucker, a factory worker, and later a welder, but quit in order to take care of her father, who was afflicted with Alzheimer's disease.
 On March 29, 2007, Ria Cortesio became the second female umpire to work a Major League spring training game.
 On August 9, 2025, Jen Pawol became the first female umpire in Major League Baseball history.

+National Baseball Hall of Fame and Museum

+The National Baseball Hall of Fame and Museum contains artifacts from women associated with baseball, including Postema.